 The End Result

-All themes identified have both a topic and an intent so that the takeaway is clear and immediately useful.
-We also identify an element of emotional response - sentiment - as well as a recommendation based on the urgency of the theme’s responses.
-It’s by using advanced machine learning techniques that we’re able to produce this analysis quickly, accurately, and at scale.
+All themes should have a topic and an intent to provide a clear and actionable takeaway.
+It's also important to identify an element of emotional response - sentiment - and a recommendation based on the urgency of the theme's responses.
+Using advanced machine learning techniques, Sprig generates an AI analysis for you quickly, accurately, and at scale.